bethxny-liu/Song-to-Sheet-Music/README.md

 # Song to Sheet Music Converter

-This project is designed to conevrt audio files of songs (specifically musical instruments such as piano and violin) into sheet music notation.
+This project is designed to convert audio files of songs (specifically musical instruments such as piano and violin) into sheet music notation.

 ## Libraries used